quixio/quix-samples/python/read/Twilio/README.md

 This python service will send data from Quix as text message using Twilio platform.

-## Requirements / Prerequisites (optional)
+## Requirements / Prerequisites

-This python service requires a [Twilio](https://www.twilio.com/es-mx/) account SID and Messaging Service SID.
+This python service requires a [Twilio](https://www.twilio.com) account SID and Messaging Service SID.

 ## Environment Variables